Crystalline cohomology of rigid analytic spaces: Derived de Rham cohomology over

 In this subsection only, we make the convention that $M^\wedge$ is the classical $p$-adic completion of $M$, where $M$ is a $\Z_p$-module.

-\begin{definition} Let $R$ be an $\Ainfe$-algebra. \begin{enumerate}[(i)] \item We call $R$ is \emph{topologically finite type over $\Ainfe$} if there exists a surjection of $\Ainfe$-algebras $\Ainfe\langle T_1,\ldots, T_m\rangle\ra R$ for some $m\in \NN$. \item We call $R$ is \emph{topologically of finite presentation over $\Ainfe$} if $R$ admits a surjection from $\Ainfe\langle T_1,\ldots, T_m\rangle \ra R$ with kernel being a finitely generated ideal. \end{enumerate} We denote $\Afe$ to be the category of $p$-adically complete $p$-torsion free algebras $R$ over $\Ainfe$ that is of topologically finite presentation. \end{definition} Similarly, we can extend these notions to the relative situation, replacing $\Ainfe$ by any $\Ainfe$-algebra.
+\begin{definition} Let $R$ be an $\Ainfe$-algebra. \begin{enumerate}[(i)] \item We call $R$ is \emph{topologically finite type over $\Ainfe$} if there exists a surjection of $\Ainfe$-algebras $\Ainfe\langle T_1,\ldots, T_m\rangle\ra R$ for some $m\in \NN$. \item We call $R$ is \emph{topologically of finite presentation over $\Ainfe$} if $R$ admits a surjection from $\Ainfe\langle T_1,\ldots, T_m\rangle \ra R$ with kernel being a finitely generated ideal. \end{enumerate} We denote $\Afe$ the category of $p$-adically complete $p$-torsionfree algebras $R$ over $\Ainfe$ that are of topologically finite presentation, where the morphisms are defined as maps of $\Ainfe$-algebras. \end{definition} Similarly, we can extend these notions to the relative situation, replacing $\Ainfe$ by any $\Ainfe$-algebra.

 Here we list some basic properties about modules over a given $R\in \Afe$. \begin{lemma}[cf. \cite{GR}, 7.1.1] Let $R$ be an algebra in $\Afe$.
-Then we have \begin{enumerate}[(i)] \item Every finitely generated $p$-torsion free $R$-module is finitely presented. \item The ring $R$ is coherent. \item Let $N$ be a finitely generated $R$-module, $N'\subset N$ a submodule.
+Then we have \begin{enumerate}[(i)] \item Every finitely generated $p$-torsionfree $R$-module is finitely presented. \item The ring $R$ is coherent. \item Let $N$ be a finitely generated $R$-module, $N'\subset N$ a submodule.
 Then there exists an integer $c\geq 0$, such that

 for every $k\geq c$.
 In particular, the subspace topology on $N'$ induced from the $p$-adic topology on $N$ agrees with the $p$-adic topology of $N'$. \item Every finitely generated $R$-module $M$ is $p$-adically complete and separated; namely every such $M$ is isomorphic to its $p$-adic completion $M^\wedge$. \item Every submodule of a finite type free $R$-module $F$ is closed for the $p$-adic topology of $F$. \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate}[(i)]